BloomTech-Labs/deprecated-Express_Groomer-TeamB-FE/README.md

    ## Features to finish/implement.
     `Finishing the upload capability and integrating a profile image for the groomer should be on the list of features to be added.
 Also the feature for a groomer to upload a licence/other credentials should be finished`

-    `Accessing the Calendly for the groomer is currently only available on the customer facing groomer profile page.
-A close look at the available Calendly integration options looks like it can be further embedded into the application and perhaps appointment data can be pulled to display within the Groomer Dashboard.`

     `UI can be improved.`

     `Groomer text search parameters should be increased.`